mahlenmorris/VCVRack/Memory.md

 ![Line Break image](images/Separator.png)

 # Acknowledgements
-Many thanks to [Marc Weidenbaum](https://disquiet.com/) for his offhand suggestion that resulted in this idea coming to fruition.
+Many thanks to [Marc Weidenbaum](https://disquiet.com/) for his offhand suggestion to me that resulted in this idea coming to fruition.
 His encouragement and enthusiasm for this idea was essential to it reaching this point.